a

 MongoDB Query Language (MQL)

 The syntax of MQL is designed to be simple and intuitive.
 It allows users to specify conditions using operators such as $eq (equals), $ne (not equals), $gt (greater than), $lt (less than), and many others.
-Multiple bitwise operators such as $and, $or, and $not can also be used to create complex queries.
+Multiple logical operators such as $and, $or, and $not can also be used to create complex queries.
 MQL provides powerful aggregation capabilities to process and analyze data in MongoDB.
 MQL is the basis for aggregation pipelines which restructures data through a multi-step process detailed here.
 MongoDB specifically includes many functions for their unique indexing and geospatial analysis in MQL, greatly simplifying the querying process for these tools.

 MongoDB Query Language Aggregation Framework